anicolson/DeepXi/README.md

-Deep Xi is being updated to TensorFlow 2.x!
-This will be made available soon.
+Deep Xi is being updated to TensorFlow 2.x and is a few days from being ready!
+Please check out branch `tf2` for a preview.
 -----